believemanasseh/forge-mcp/README.md

 ## Features

-- Easy integration with LLMs using the Model Control Protocol
+- Easy integration with LLMs using the Model Context Protocol
 - Connection to the Forge project scaffolding API
 - Simple query interface for project generation
 - Error handling and timeout management